OnurSefa/DQN_Move_Object/README.md

 `train` functions are used to train the DQN model structure with the given hyper parameter sets.
 It saves the checkpoints after each
 500 episodes and after each episode, it saves the model metrics to the mlflow environment.
 You can run the `mlflow ui` command to run the ui in the localhost to get momentary changes.
 It also saves the pyplot graphs to the `visuals` directory.
 I manually selected the best model from best runs according to their rps and total reward values.
-The `evaluate` functions create experimental runs and record the rps and total reward values as bar plots into the `evaluation` directory.
+The `test` functions create experimental runs and record the rps and total reward values as bar plots into the `evaluation` directory.
 It also runs the environment in `gui` mode to better visualization and understanding of the behaviour of the trained models.